amine-louni/djaw/README.md

-"OpenWeather App" is a small Javascript  project that makes use of the [OpenWeatherMap](http://openweathermap.org/) service for fetching and displaying weather data and forecasts based on a given location (city).
+"Djaw" is a small Javascript  project that makes use of the [Dark Sky](https://darksky.net) service for fetching and displaying weather data and forecasts based on a given location (latitude & longtitude).